-The Central Market of Alicante is another important landmark you need to visit during your trip to the city.
-The market was finished in 1912 and features a fascinating mix of styles including some Art Nouveaux on its façade.
+The Central Market of Alicante is another essential landmark you must visit during your city trip.
+The market was finished in 1912 and features a fascinating mix of styles, including some Art Nouveaux on its façade.

-The first floor is devoted to household products, meat stalls, and dairy, while the second floor is almost entirely for fresh vegetables and fruits as well as fish.
+The first floor is devoted to household products, meat stalls, and dairy, while the second floor is entirely for fresh vegetables, fruits, and fish.

 Town Hall (Ayuntamiento)

-If you find yourself inside the building (it is open to the public), be sure to check out the Blue Room (Salon Azul), which is just dazzling.
+If you find yourself inside the building (open to the public), check out the Blue Room (Salon Azul), which is dazzling.

 Concatedral San Nicolas de Bari

-A few meters from the town hall, you will find this 17th-century cathedral called Concatedral San Nicolas de Bari.
-It was built in the 1600s on the site where a mosque stood, as a dedication to the city’s patron saint.
+You will find this 17th-century cathedral Concatedral San Nicolas de Bari, a few meters from the town hall.
+It was built in the 1600s on the site where a mosque stood as a dedication to the city’s patron saint.
 In 1959, it was designated as a cathedral by the Catholic Church.

-The exterior of the church doesn’t really excite, but the interior is so much impressive.
-For instance, you will find a cloister and retablos in the interior of the church.
+The church’s exterior doesn’t really excite me, but the interior is so impressive.
+For instance, you will find a cloister and retablos in the church’s interior.